-- 1. not to make more than one copy in any form of any information received: - 2. not to retain copies in any form of more than an "insubstantial part" of the information received; - 3. not to transfer any of the information received in any form to third parties, whether or not for profit; and - 4. not to retain any of the information received from the New York Times in any form for more than 90 days.
+- 1. not to make more than one copy in any form of any information received; - not to retain copies in any form of more than an "insubstantial part" of the information received; - 3. not to transfer any of the information received in any form to third parties, whether or not for profit; and - 4. not to retain any of the information received from the New York Times in any form for more than 90 days. - 5. to return all the equipment to MIT upon request.